boazsegev/plezi/docs/routes.md

 The method also requires either a class that "controls" that group of routes or a block of code that responds to that route.

-Here are a two examples for valid routes.
+Here are a few examples for valid routes.
 You can run the following script in the `irb` terminal:

 ```ruby
 require 'plezi'